BU-CLOUD-F20/Containerizing_Neural_Nets/pl-heatmap/README.rst

 Abstract
 --------

-An app to examine the inference differences between predictions and ground truth masks for low contrast images
+An app to examine the inference differences between voxel predictions and ground truth masks for low contrast images.

 Description
 -----------

-``heatmap`` is a ChRIS-based application that...
+``heatmap`` is a ChRIS-based application that displays the difference between training masks and inference labels for low contrast, grayscale images.
+The plugin    initiates a 256x256 numpy array of zeros and and changes each pixel value according the the absolute difference between the training mask and inference image.
+The plugin takes a directory with two images (the training mask and inference image of the same voxel) as input, and an empty directory for output as arguments.

 Usage
 -----